mpu/gthreads-art/code0.md

 The stack is allocated via the regular C `malloc` function &mdash; remember that the stack is a simple block of memory.

 What happens next is a bit tricky, we want the thread to start executing the function `f` when it will be scheduled.
 Since rip is not present in a context structure, we must use a trick.
-The address of `f` will be used as return address for `gswtch` in the thread stack.
-This way we will "return" directly into `f` after the first context switch!
+What we do is push the address of `f` on top of the stack &mdash; this way it will be used as return address for `gtswtch` and cause the desired jump.
+We will "return" directly into `f` after the first context switch!

 If `f` returns, we don't want any bad thing to happen so we make the CPU return into `gtstop`.
 This function defined above will simply call `gtret` which will yield control to another thread and never return.